 Chronic pain related to the spine may arise in the back and/or legs and in the neck and/or arms.
-Sensations of aching, numbness, burning or tingling may be felt.
+Sensations of aching, numbness, burning, or tingling may be felt.

-The diagnostic evaluation of chronic back pain patients often needs to be fairly extensive.
+The diagnostic evaluation of chronic neck and pain patients often needs to be fairly extensive.
 A thorough history will be reviewed with your doctor, including when the pain started; treatments received and their effectiveness; any surgery performed; changes in the type, severity and location of pain; and review of previous diagnostic tests.

 A physical exam will be performed.
 Imaging may be done including X-rays, MRI or CT.
 Other tests such as myelography, discography, EMG or injections may also be done.
 The diagnostic workup will vary based on your history and the tests already performed.